-The Pilot Program will serve a number of important purposes.
-First, the provision of legal services to pro se inmates pursuing civil claims will assist this Court and justly and efficiently administering its docket.
-Second, operating the Pilot Program will provide the Court with valuable information about the usefulness and future viability of a permanent civil pro bono panel.
-And the Pilot Program will provide attorneys with an opportunity to gain valuable experience in federal litigation, up to and including participation in a jury trial.
+The Civil Pro Bono Panel will serve several important purposes.
+First, the provision of legal services to pro se inmates pursuing civil claims will assist this Court in justly and efficiently administering its docket.
+Second, the Civil Pro Bono Panel will provide attorneys with an opportunity to gain valuable experience in federal litigation, up to and including participation in a jury trial.

 The Court will make its video conferencing facilities available to any attorney who accepts an assignment for the purposes of facilitating attorney-client communications and trial preparation of witnesses.

-Forms for the Motions and Orders supporting this program, including an application to be appointed to the Panel and requests for reimbursement, can be found at the links below.
+Forms for the Motions and Orders supporting this program, including an application to be appointed to the panel and requests for reimbursement, can be found at the links below.

-Resolution Forming a Civil Pro Bono Panel
+Civil Pro Bono Appointment Plan

 Frequently Asked Questions